 - Many of our nurses and respiratory therapists participate in our clinical advancement program by conducting quality improvement projects and furthering their education.

 - Le Bonheur is helping reduce the rate of hospital acquired conditions for all of our patients.
 In 2013, we achieved rates of zero for falls with harm, ventilator associated pneumonia, spinal surgical site infections and significantly reduced central line infections throughout the hospital

 - More than 300 of our staff are working throughout the region.
 Our community outreach program is one of the largest organized by children’s hospitals.

-- Le Bonheur On the Move, a mobile medical unit, travels to schools in five West Tennessee counties to care for children without a primary care physician.
+- Le Bonheur On the Move has two mobile medical units that travel to schools throughout Memphis and West Tennessee counties to care for children without a primary care physician.
 In 2010, with the help of the Children’s Health Fund, the mobile unit cared for 741 children.

 - The Nurse Family Partnership program is addressing infant mortality and teen pregnancy in Memphis.
 Thanks to the regular home visits and education by registered nurses, 92 percent of the babies in the program were delivered at full-term.

 - We lead the Early Success Coalition, a 65-organization partnership dedicated to the healthy development of young children in our community.

 - Our Be Proud!
 Be Responsible!
 Memphis! is a teen pregnancy prevention program that collaborates with community centers, schools and churches and is funded by a $4 million grant from the U.S. Department of Health and Human Services.

 - With a $2.9 million grant, we’re developing a better ways to treat pediatric asthma in Memphis.
 By creating an asthma registry, we ensure that kids receive care and education after they leave the hospital.